ThisIsJeron/SentimentOnTheStreet/README.md

 # ToneFolio

-Uses IBM's Bluemix APIs to find the sentiment of recent articles on Seeking Alpha, then looks to past Seeking Alpha article sentiment about same stock to predict whether stock is bullish or bearish.
+Uses IBM Bluemix's Tone Analyzer API to find the sentiment of recent articles on Seeking Alpha, then uses Blackrock's Aladdin to analyze your portfolio to see if your positions are bullish or bearish.
-Uses Nasdaq Data-On-Demand for past stock data and Blackrock's Aladdin API for additional information.